 - Ordered: it should represent the real structure of the organisation.
 Therefore, if this is vertical, it should form a chain from top to bottom.

-The staff organogram is a very useful internal tool.
+A staff Org Chart is a very useful internal tool.
 The advantages it offers include being able to:

 1. Clarify the structure of the organisation

-The organisational chart allows us to easily define the chain of command and clarify the responsibilities and tasks for each member of the team.
-It also obliges us to assign a specific position to each employee.
+The Org Chart allows you to easily define the chain of command and clarify the responsibilities and tasks for each member of the team.
+It also obliges you to assign a specific position to each employee.

 Having a well-defined structure avoids, for example, a worker reporting to more than one person or there being more than one manager per department.